BurlesonBrad/service-pack-for-storefront/README.md

-# storefront-sp
+# service-pack-for-storefront

+Note: This plugin or its author are in no way affiliated with WooThemes.

-Storefront Service Pack Beta adds modulable fundamental functionnalities and SEO enhancements to your WooCommerce/Storefront site.
+Service Pack for Storefront (Beta) adds modulable fundamental functionnalities and SEO enhancements to your WooCommerce/Storefront site.

 Includes all basic functionalities a e-commerce should have: